All Episodes

 There you go.

-Well, uh, what can I get in the United States that is legal that I don't have to go to an illegal immigrant to get it from?
+Well, what can I get in the United States that is legal that I don't have to go to an illegal immigrant to get it from?

-That's you know, fairly similar, something close to the case.
+That's fairly similar, something close to it.

 Well, this is an opportunity for you, Rush, because it's my job to make you look good.